julwrites/blog/src/content/projects/2023_07_01_Raspberry_Pi_USB_Camera.md

 ---
-title: "Using Raspberry Pi 3B+ as USB Camera"
+title: "Trying to make a USB Camera from Raspberry Pi 3B+"
 description: "I didn't have a camera on my Mac Mini, but I did have a Raspberry Pi and Pi Cam"
 pubDate: "July 1 2023"
 heroImage: "/blog/assets/blog/2023_07_01_Raspberry_Pi_USB_Camera/libcamera_test.png"